Experimental design

 Verify your experimental design matrix

-The Experimental design matrix at the top right of the screen summarizes the main factors in your experiment: up to two primary factors, as well as the subject or blocking factor.
+The Experimental design view or matrix at the top right of the screen summarizes the main factors in your experiment: up to two primary factors, as well as the subject or blocking factor.

 Layout and colors of the experimental design matrix

-If you do not have an Experimental design matrix displayed on your screen, or if you want to change its layout, you need to adjust the layout settings for your factors: In the Experimental design table, click on the Change display icon that can be found below each factor.
-Choose Display vertically, Display horizontally or Not displayed and see the change in the matrix.
-Click the Reset display to wizard choice icon in the Experimental design table to reset the layout to the design that was created using the wizard.
+If your screen does not display an Experimental design matrix, or if you wish to modify its layout, adjust the layout settings for your factors: In the Factor table, click on the Change display icon located below each factor.
+You have options to Display vertically, Display horizontally, or set as Not displayed; the changes will reflect immediately in the matrix.
+To revert to the original layout designed using the wizard, click the Reset display to wizard choice icon in the Factor table.

 The color coding in the Experimental design matrix corresponds to the color coding for the selected factor.
-To select a factor, just click on its name in the Experimental design table.
+To select a factor, simply click on its name in the Factor table.

 Consistency of the experimental design matrix

-Use the Experimental design matrix to verify that your design is consistent and balanced, meaning you have the same or similar number of biological replicates for each treatment.
+The Experimental design matrix helps ensure that your design is consistent and balanced, meaning it should have a similar number of biological replicates for each treatment.

-Designs with a subject or blocking factor must be fully balanced: no missing values are allowed.
-If, for a design where samples were taken from each subject before, during and after a treatment, the after observation is missing for a given subject, the experiment cannot be analyzed as a within-subject design (using the appropriate repeated measures ANOVA).
-Instead, the subject factor will be ignored, and the experiment will be analyzed as a between-subject design (using ordinary ANOVA).
+Designs incorporating a subject or blocking factor must be fully balanced: missing values are not permitted.
+For example, if observations post-treatment are missing for a subject, the experiment cannot be analyzed as a within-subject design using repeated measures ANOVA.
+Instead, the subject factor will be disregarded, and the experiment will be analyzed as a between-subject design using ordinary ANOVA.

-Note that some specialized statistical packages make corrections to manage unbalanced designs.
-After alignment, detection and normalization, you can therefore export your quantification data for analysis with such third-party software.
+Note that certain specialized statistical packages can adjust for unbalanced designs.
+After completing alignment, detection, and normalization, you may export your quantification data for analysis with such third-party software.

 Experimental design used for the statistical analysis

-The default analysis in the Results step will use the experimental design that was selected and specified using the wizard.
+The default analysis in the Results step will use the experimental design you specified using the wizard.

-If you skipped the wizard and defined your design manually, the default analysis in the Results step will use the design visualized in the Experimental design matrix once you proceed to the next step in the workflow.
+If you bypassed the wizard and manually defined your design, the default analysis in the Results step will employ the design as visualized in the Experimental design matrix, at the moment you advanced to the next step in the workflow.